decode(); deploy(); disrupt();

 For eighty years, the most powerful technologies have required concentration: co-located machines in fortress datacenters, tightly controlled by those who could afford the infrastructure.
 This week's research breakthrough from Templar marks something different, a technical path toward intelligence as genuinely distributed public infrastructure, where your home GPU can train frontier models alongside Google's datacenters.

-Browse by topic →Why I'm Exiting DEUS at TGE: When Sophisticated Structure Meets Questionable Economics
+Why I'm Exiting DEUS at TGE: When Sophisticated Structure Meets Questionable Economics

 A critical analysis of XMAQUINA's three-entity legal framework and why governance rights ≠ ownership.
 After reading their own documentation, I'm selling at Token Generation Event.